lmco/mcf/doc/tutorial-004:-mass-plugin.md

 ],
 ```

-Now we must create our application's entrypoint, we will define this in an
+Now we must create our application's entrypoint.
+We will define this in an
 app.js file.
 Begin by defining an express application and some
 boilerplate code for the plugin.